ahmed-hossam28/Registration-and-Login/README.md

-# Registration and Login Dashboard with Photos
+# Registration and Login Dashboard

 This project is a simple web application built with PHP and MySQL that allows users to register, login, and access a dashboard.